cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 #### OBEP
 OBEP stands for Open Bootstrap Evangelism program.
 This is the initial evangelism program for cyber to help during the kickoff and the takeoff donation round.
 Evangelists who get blessed during this period, have a very powerful reputation boost in the future of cyber.
 Their religious karma can become so powerful, they might become gods themselves.
 You never know.

-Acknowledged Evangelists will be eligible to 10% of all donations in ATOMs, which they have generated during the Game of Links and Game of Thrones and more perks, such as:
+Acknowledged Evangelists will be eligible to 10% of all donations in ATOMs, which they have generated during the Game of Links and more perks, such as:

 - Rewards in ATOM
 - CYB tokens for specific actions